 The toxin causes a temporary paralysis of muscle activity and can soothe and relax tense muscles.

-A trigeminal nerve block is an injection of a special steroid medication to relieve facial pain, including trigeminal neuralgia.
-Nerve blocks are usually administered with X-ray guidance following the injection of an anesthetic.
+A trigeminal nerve block is an injection of a special steroid medication to relieve headaches, facial pain, including trigeminal neuralgia.

 Trigeminal nerves are responsible for facial sensations and for helping you chew, bite, and swallow.
 Blocking these nerves can help you stop feeling facial pain sensations.

 Prolotherapy is a regenerative joint injection that stimulates your body’s natural healing processes to strengthen and repair injured and painful connective tissue and bone.

 Prolotherapy injections contain natural substances, such as dextrose or saline, to prompt healing as well as local anesthetic agents to ease any discomfort with the injection.